 - The account is deleted within 30 days of the employee role end date unless specifically retained for legal purposes or the supervisor has been granted access to the mailbox.

 - MIX is the official University Email Account provided to all admitted and enrolled students.
-MIX accounts shall meet the following requirements:
+MIX accounts must meet the following requirements:

-Email Account within Microsoft Online which shall meet the following
+Account within Microsoft Online which must meet the following requirements:

 - The retiree email address format is email@example.com.